This year, create a completely new family holiday tradition at the beach in Gulf Shores, Orange Beach, Fort Morgan or Perdido Key.

 If you are visiting during Thanksgiving and want to get out on Black Friday, there are several great shops where you can pick up a beach-themed Christmas ornament or two or get a head start on Christmas shopping.

 Want to create a personalized Christmas present for yourself or that someone special?
 Visit Blue Girl Beading at 2200 East Second St., Suite F, to select everything you need to design your own jewelry.
-Owner Tara Gifford has a team of instructors to teach everything from basic stringing to wire, metal work and intricate stitching.
+Owner Tara Gifford has a team of instructors to teach everything from basic stringing to wire, metalwork and intricate stitching.

-3. Someone Else Can Do The Cooking
+3. Let Someone Else Do The Cooking

 4. Or, Cook In Your “Own” Kitchen

 All of Meyer Vacation Rentals’ beach condos and houses are outfitted with full kitchens, making it a breeze to prepare your own Thanksgiving meal if you choose.